Spring Flowering Shrubs Offer a Symphony of Color, Form and Scent for Your Spring Garden

 Calycanthus raulstonii 'Hartlage Wine,' hybrid sweetshrub, Zones 7-8.
 This shrub is an intergenetic cross between our native Calycanthus floridus, sweetshrub and Sinocalycanthus chinensis, or Chinese wax plant, combining the best traits of both parents--the deep red of C. floridus, softened to a rich rosy wine, and the larger blooms, broader petals and larger leaves of C. chinensis--to a gorgeous effect.
 Unfortunately, it's not fragrant, but that is a small negative given the lovely flowers.

 Calycanthus hybrids, Zones 5-9.
 Other crosses have been made between calycanthus species resulting in some very lovely and interesting shrubs for the garden.
-'Aphrodite,' a cross between C. chinensis and C. occidentalis , is redder than 'Hartlage Wine' and the flowers are redolent of applies--and the bark and leaves are scented, too!
+'Aphrodite,' a cross between C. chinensis and C. occidentalis , is redder than 'Hartlage Wine' and the flowers are redolent of apples--and the bark and leaves are scented, too!
 This shrub begins blooming in late spring and continues intermittently throughout the summer into fall.
 It can get quite large, about 7', so give it room in a full sun or partially shady location.

 'Venus' is another lovely hybrid in creamy white with purple center.
 It, too, is fragrant in all parts, and also reaches about 7'.